Pink and Green One Balm

 Whatever the ins and outs of all of that we’ve all of us enough to do.
 But there’s something else that’s becoming ever more important these days: value for money.
 And versatility.
 Who doesn’t love a versatile thing?
 In fact, if you think about it, they all intertwine.
-A versatile, multi-purpose product is bound to be both a money and time saver.
+A versatile, multi-purpose product is bound to save you both money and time.
 You don’t need me to tell you how.

 All of which has prompted me to focus this post on one product: One Balm.